GoogleChrome/custom-tabs-client/README.md

 ### Code Organization

-The code in this repository falls into two parts:
+The code in this repository is organised in four parts:

-* `Application/`: Example application code, in the package `org.chromium.customtabsclient`.
+* `shared/`: Shared code between the `Application` and `demos` modules.
 Feel free to re-use the classes within this directory, which are only provided as a convenience.
-In particular, `CustomTabsHelper` can be re-used.
+  In particular,`CustomTabsHelper` can be re-used.
 This code is not required to use Custom Tabs.
+* `demos/`: This module contains sample implementations for Chrome Custom Tabs using the Android Support Library.
+Feel free to re-use the classes withing this module.
 * `customtabs/`: Code within this directory is in the package `android.support.customtabs`.
-This contains code that one needs to use Custom Tabs, regardless of the target browser.
-We encourage you to copy this code as-is in your own projects, without modifications.
+This contains code analog to the Android Support library, but with the latest version of Chrome Custom Tabs, enabling features that may still not be available on the Android Support Library.
+API is subject to changes and this code should only be used if you want to test the latest features.
+It is recommended to copy the code as-is to your project and remove the Android Support Library for Chrome Custom Tabs from the `build.gradle` file.
+* `Application/`: Example application code, in the package `org.chromium.customtabsclient`.
+This code uses the latest version of the Chrome Custom Tabs, contained in the module `customtabs`.

 ## UI Customization